adtygan/Text-Generation-with-Markov-Chains/README.md

 # Text-Generation-with-Markov-Chains
-Using first order Markov Chains to generate text using The Adventures of Sherlock Holmes as the corpus.
+Using Markov chains to generate text using The Adventures of Sherlock Holmes as the corpus.
+First and third order Markov chains are implemented, and a considerable improvement is seen in the case of the third order Markov chain.